Long lines frustrate Houston voters in black neighborhoods

 By contrast, in some states such as neighboring Oklahoma, state officials make most of the decisions and local officials carry them out.
 Underhill said that nationwide, parties generally do not have a ton of say in how primaries work.
 But they run primaries and caucuses in a handful of states with smaller populations: Alaska, Hawaii, Iowa, Kansas, Nevada, North Dakota and Wyoming.

-Mark Jones, a professor of political science at Rice University, said the long lines in Houston were caused by Tuesday’s races having the highest turnout Harris County has seen since its adoption last year of a system that allows people to vote at any polling place.
+Mark Jones, a professor of political science at Rice University, said the long lines in Houston were caused by Tuesday’s races having the highest turnout Harris County has seen since its adoption last year of a system that allows people to vote at any county polling place.

+“I think most of it is hiccups of a new system,” Jones said.

 This year’s primary saw 321,000 Democrats cast ballots in the county, a 44% jump from the 2016 presidential primary.
-Jones said it’s difficult for election officials to predict who will vote where.
+Jones said it’s difficult for election officials to predict who will vote where and that the lines in African American communities could be explained by black voters tending to favor the party that saw higher turnout.

-“Since you have relatively high levels of residential housing segregation in Houston, African-American voters are tending to vote at voting sights in African-American communities, which increases the concentration of Democrats,” Jones said.

-But Anthony Gutierrez, the executive director of Common Cause Texas, said hourslong waits are part of a systemic problem in the state.
+Democratic state Rep. Celia Israel, a member of the Texas House Elections Committee, is banking on record turnout in the fall election to flip the Texas House.
+She said the long lines are both encouraging and alarming.

+County election administrators are “doing the best they can with the resources that they have,” she said.
+“We all need to sound the alarm so we don’t have a disaster this November.”

-Spencer reported from Fort Lauderdale, Florida.
-Associated Press writers Geoff Mulvihill in Cherry Hill, New Jersey contributed to this report.
+Bleiberg reported from Dallas and Spencer from Fort Lauderdale, Florida.
+Associated Press writers Paul J. Weber in Austin, Texas, and Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.